 Implementation of welfare measures can ensure distribution of positive and negative impacts and perception of this - is equitable.
+There is a moral obligation to do this but MoFs must also recognise that failure to deliver a transition that is perceived as fair risks major backlash from those groups disadvantaged.
 Distributional impacts will vary: policymakers must protect individuals and regions that may be most vulnerable to negative impacts.
 Negative impact examples are energy poverty and insecurity, loss of decent employment opportunities and loss of local tax revenue.
 In the medium- to long-run, low-carbon technologies such as electric cars and renewable energy are projected to be cheaper than current fossil-fuel based technologies and will therefore benefit all households (Way et al., 2022).
 However, in the short- to medium-run, the low-carbon transition can have regressive impacts, as new technologies enter the diffusion and system reconfiguration stages.
 First, in many countries, the direct effects of carbon prices on household consumption are estimated to be slightly regressive (Wang et al. 2016), although this varies by country and may be offset by progressive impacts via changes in factor prices (Dorban et al. 2019, Feindt et al. 2021).
 Second, and most critically, technology or emission standards, which promote newer but more expensive technologies, are likely more regressive (Davis and Knittel, 2019, Metcalf 2019).
 These distributional impacts need to be addressed for equity reasons, as well as to ensure the transition is acceptable to different constituencies.